HomeVMware Licensing

 MSRP is a starting point.
 Based on r/vmware threads and partner-sourced data from late 2025:

 The bottom line from the r/vmware community: "Broadcom likes the 'how much you got?' approach — MSRP isn't a thing anymore."
 Get quotes from at least three resellers before agreeing to anything.
 For deals over 200 cores, expect meaningful room to negotiate.
-For 72-core minimum orders, you're likely paying closer to list.
+For smaller deployments at or near the 16-core-per-socket floor, you're likely paying closer to list.

 EMEA Pricing Warning: The December 2025 Broadcom EMEA-Non-EEA price book reportedly removed vSphere Foundation and Enterprise Plus entirely from that regional catalog — leaving only vSphere Standard at $70/core and VCF at $400/core.
 If you're in an affected region, verify your options with your reseller directly.
 US pricing remains as listed above.